Hochelaga-Maisonneuve: Early history

 Present-day Hochelaga was founded as a suburban village in 1863.
 Industry soon started moving in, including the Hudon and Sainte-Anne cotton mills and in 1876 the terminal and railway shops of the Quebec, Montreal, Ottawa and Occidental Railway.

+Industrial Development

-In December 1883, Hochelaga was annexed to the city of Montreal against the demands of some of its landowners to the east.
+In 1883, Hochelaga was annexed to the city of Montreal against the demands of some of its landowners to the east.
 In response, they separated their territory to found the village of Maisonneuve.

-Maisonneuve grew rapidly between 1896 and 1915 and became of one Canada's largest industrial suburbs, marketed as a model industrial city and the Pittsburgh of Canada during the first two decades of the 20th century.
-These factories hired many workers, including immigrants and people from the surrounding countryside.
+Maisonneuve grew rapidly between 1896 and 1915 and became of one Canada's largest industrial suburbs, marketed as a model industrial city and the Pittsburgh of Canada during the first two decades of the 20th century These factories hired many workers, including immigrants and people from the surrounding countryside.
 They worked in the shoe, textile, tanning, slaughterhouse, tobacco, food, and shipbuilding industries.

+Civic Projects & Beautification

+The threat of annexation led the growing French bourgeoisie class in the town of Maisonneuve push to distinguish themselves,.
+Local councilors promoting government spending on 'civic beautification,' constructing the former Maisonneuve Town Hall (now Bibliothèque Maisonneuve), Maisonneuve Market, gymnasium and baths, and boulevards, including expansion of Pie-IX that established zoning in the area and barred factories and mill from being constructed,.
+The decision attracted wealthier French bourgeoisie class, which can be seen in the construction of Château Dufresne with its ornate design and decorated with stained glass from artisan Guido Nincheri.
+Nincheri would move his studio ontl Pie-IX boulevard in 1914.

+In 1917, the town of Maisonneuve published an advertisement describing the town as the Garden of Montreal, a contradiction to its former industrial title.
+In 1910, there was the ambitious plan for Maisonneuve Park opened with to reinvigorate the declining real estate market, and remains one of the largest parks in Montreal, but it was fraught with scandals, being over budget and land speculation.
+Nonetheless, Maisonneuve Park succeeded with promoting cultural and athletic activities, and it continues to host the Montreal Botanical Garden beginning in 1930s, and later, the Maurice Richard Arena and Olympic stadium.

-In 1918, $18 million in debt, Maisonneuve was forced to annex to Montreal, consolidated the neighbourhood as Hochelaga-Maisonneuve.
+In 1918, the town of Maisonneuve was $18 million in debt.
+The combination of overambitious civic projects and scandals before the start of the World War I, Maisonneuve was forced to be annexed into Montreal, and consolidated into the neighbourhood as Hochelaga-Maisonneuve.

-The Montreal Botanical Garden was opened in 1931.